 Waiting.

 I was rather taken by surprise when suddenly all the ducks heads shot up in alarm to be followed almost instantaneously by a roar of wings as hundreds of ducks took to the air, including the Baikal Teal.
-There was no time to think and I just pointed the camera at where I thought the Baikal was and fired away in its direction, hoping that by some faint miracle my lens would connect with the fleeing bird.
+There was no time to think and I just pointed the camera at where I thought the Baikal was and fired away in its direction, hoping that by some miracle my lens would connect with the fleeing bird.

-The panicked ducks flew a low, tight circle in front of us, everyone offering a silent prayer that they would not fly off to a distant part of the reserve and to much relief they landed on more open water nearby and to even greater pleasure, there was the Baikal Teal, now much more obvious and with its head finally out of its feathers.
+The panicked ducks flew in a low, tight circle in front of us, everyone offering a silent prayer that they would not fly off to a distant part of the reserve and to much relief they landed onto more open water nearby and to even greater pleasure, there was the Baikal Teal, now very much more obvious and with its head finally out of its feathers.
 It preened for a little while and then went back to sleep.

 Up to now, despite the cramped conditions, our fellow occupants of the hide had been quiet and sensible but we had become aware of more and more people arriving and the noise levels and disturbance rose alarmingly as one particular very irritating lady demonstrated her ignorance of hide etiquette, demanding on her arrival, in a loud voice, that someone move their unattended scope.
 She could not keep quiet and continued with a high volume verbal commentary on everything and anything.
 I felt sorry for her husband who looked acutely embarrassed.